executablebooks/jupyter-cache/README.md

    2  tests/notebooks/basic_failing.ipynb    2020-02-23 20:48            2
    1  tests/notebooks/basic.ipynb            2020-02-23 20:48
 ```

-Note: staged notebooks are just recorded as pointers to their URI,
-i.e. no physical copying takes place until execution time.

 You can then run a basic execution of the required notebooks: